-14. Duties of the secretary:

-- Be responsible for the minutes of all meetings of the council and the Executive Committee and distribute minutes to the entire diaconal community - Be responsible for the official documents of the council filed at the Office of Clergy (or Deacon Director's Office) - Perform such other duties as pertain to the office
+- 14. Duties of the secretary. - Be responsible for preparing the minutes of all meetings of the council and the Executive Committee and distribute minutes to the entire diaconal community - Be responsible for the official documents of the council filed at the Office of Clergy (or Director of Permanent Deacons's Office) - Perform such other duties as pertain to the office - 15.

-15. Duties of the treasurer:

-- Be custodian of the financial records of the council - Given an itemized report at each regular meeting of the council and at the annual meeting of the assembly

-- Responsible for preparing an annual budget - 16.
 Executive Committee: The Executive Committee shall meet at the call of the chairperson.
-The duties of the Executive Committee shall include the following: - Serve in an advisory capacity to the chairperson - Appoint necessary support personnel - Perform such other duties as delegated by the council - · Report at every regular meeting of the council - Prepare the agenda for all council meetings - · Act as a consultant to the committees
+The duties of the Executive Committee shall include the following. - Serve in an advisory capacity to the chairperson. - Appoint necessary support personnel - Perform such other duties as delegated by the council - Report at every regular meeting of the council - Prepare the agenda for all council meetings. - Act as a consultant to the committees